neu-linux/neptune-unit-loader/README.md

-This is the repository for engine-units, the crate for loading Neuengine units.
+# neptune-unit-loader

-Meant for internal use only.
+This repository hosts the crate for Neptune's unit parser and loader.